pgte/sombrero/README.md

 By default Sombrero uses Bonjour on the local network to find other nodes.

-You help a node discover other cluster nodes by pointing it to a URL that contains an array of
+You can help a node discover other cluster nodes by pointing it to a URL that contains an array of hosts and ports:

 ```javascript
 node.cluster.discoverOthersUsing('http://registry.acme.com/cluster/hosts.json');